velartrill/velartrill.github.io/orig/spirals/cohesion/damage-control.md

 % in arc Society
 % with style set/society.css

 Livkir's dorm is an impeccably tidy place.
-The aura of coziness and tranquility that it seems to give off is enough to subdue even Niltar, who's curled up quietly on the sofa under a couple of fluffy blankets, only her reddened eyes and sodden handkerchief attesting to her emotional state.
+The aura of cozy tranquility that it seems to radiate from every surface is enough to subdue even Niltar, who's curled up quietly on the sofa under a couple of fluffy blankets, only her reddened eyes and sodden handkerchief attesting to her emotional state.
 She barely reacts when Livkir sits down next to her and puts an arm around her shoulder, but he's known her long enough to recognize the subtle little shift in her body language that tells him his presence is wanted.

 Wordlessly, he hands her a slate, ruffling her hair as she takes it.
 Her eyes widen as she reads the text.